tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 In this activity, students are introduced to the concept of Create, Read, Update, and Delete (CRUD) statements in SQL.

-Return to the `CRUD` section of the slides and begin to explain CRUD operations.
+Return to the slides, navigate to the `CRUD` section, and begin to explain CRUD operations.

 * **CRUD**, while an unusual acronym, is a set of tools that are persistently used throughout programming.